Who is Michael Jackson?

 How many songs has Michael written, including the ones that have not been released?

 According to his testimony in the "Dangerous" copyright lawsuit, he has written a few hundred songs.
 In Interviews Michael also said that he writes more or less equal amounts of songs for each album.
 For example, in the Yahoo! simul-chat in 2001 he said that he had written over a hundred songs for the album "Invincible".

 Who is the "Mystery Girl" who sings on "In the Closet"?

 Princess Stephanie of Monaco, according to Black & White and MTV Australia.
 Michael confirmed this while speaking with fans in Gstaad in 1993.

 In an interview on British TV, Madonna revealed that she was the original choice to be the Mystery Girl.
 When Michael asked her to do a duet, she agreed, and he played a preliminary version of the song for her.
 She asked him if he knew what the title meant, and he said he did.
-Not realising the joke, she found this very unexpected and intriguing of Michael and went home and wrote more lyrics in the spirit of the title.
+Not realizing the joke, she found this very unexpected and intriguing of Michael and went home and wrote more lyrics in the spirit of the title.
 He didn't like the new lyrics, so they ended up not doing the song together.
 Princess Stephanie took over.
-However, some minor bits of Madonna remain, as a club member with a sampler has heard a background voice in the song saying, "Can you guess who this is?
+However, some minor bits of Madonna remains, as a club member with a sampler has heard a background voice in the song saying, "Can you guess who this is?
 Madonna, Madonna."